 The A/An Zero (Ø)

-All Data (2384) BERT L vs 4 Human 0.580 0.659 0.589
+(2384) BERT L vs 4 Human 0.580 0.659 0.589

 BERT L vs Corpus 0.631 0.658 0.731

 4 Human vs Corpus 0.553 0.589 0.590

-BERT L vs Control 0.488 0.573 0.514
+ata BERT L vs Control 0.488 0.573 0.514

-4 Human vs Control 0.490 0.578 0.515
+All Data 4 Human vs Control 0.490 0.578 0.515

 Corpus vs Control 0.440 0.519 0.501

-Table 2: Phi coefficient (φ) of correlation between four human annotators (4 Human), BERT Large, a fifth annotator used as a human baseline (Control) and the corpus presented by each article.
+Table 2: Phi coefficient $(\phi)$ of correlation between four human annotators (4 Human), BERT Large, a fifth annotator used as a human baseline (Control) and the corpus presented by each article.
 Number of examples in parenthesis.

 Tables 2 and 3 present the Phi coefficients (Matthews Correlation Coefficient) between four human annotators (4 Human), different models, a fifth human used as a control (Control) and the corpus.
 Table 2 presents the Phi coefficients across all of the data.
 Each block in Table 3 presents Phi correlations between subsets of examples on which either the 4 annotators completely agree (4 agree), exactly three agree (3 agree), or on those examples on which two agreed.
 In instances other than where all data (Table 2) is presented, we exclude from our analysis those examples where there is a tie between different articles.
 Importantly, this results in a different number of examples at each level of agreement presented above (example counts listed in parenthesis).
-Finally, the last three rows in each block, which provide the correlations with the fifth annotator, provide a baseline or control for comparison.
+Finally, the last three rows in each block, which provide the correlations with the fifth annotator, provide a baseline or control for comparcorrelation with the four annotators (BERTL vs 4 Human) than they do with the corpus (4 Human vs Corpus) across all but one of the articles on which it misses out by an insignificant margin.

-Across all data, $BERT_L$ has a higher correlation with the corpus ($BERT_L$ vs Corpus) than do the four human annotators (Corpus vs 4 Human) across all articles.
-While this can be ascribed to the fact that BERT was fine-tuned on a fairly large training set of 150,000 examples, BERT Large also has a higher correlation with the four annotators (BERT_L vs 4 Human) than they do with the corpus (4 Human vs Corpus) across all but one of the articles on which it misses out by an insignificant margin.
+Across all data, BERTL has a higher correlation with the corpus (BERTL vs Corpus) than do the four human annotators (Corpus vs 4 Human) across all articles.
+While this can be ascribed to the fact that BERT was fine-tuned on a fairly large training set of 150,000 examples, BERT Large also has a higher